rjsears/GardenPi/README.md

 <hr>

 ##### Database Configuration for GardenPi
 Next you will need to setup your MySQL/OtherSQL database.
-Add the necessary user (we use a database name of ```neptune``` and a user of ```neptune``` but these can be anything you like.
+Once you have installed and secured your SQL installation, add the necessary user (we use a database name of ```neptune``` and a user of ```neptune``` but these can be anything you like.
 Use the <a href="https://github.com/rjsears/GardenPi/blob/master/neptune.sql">neptune.sql</a> file to get your structure and initial data setup.

 Once you are done with setting up and securing your database engine, then you can grab the neptune.sql file and run the following command:
 ```